iamahmadrafique/loveable-bug-fix/README.md

 **Status**: ✅ Confirmed

 #### Note
-- The current implementation does **not** save leads to the Supabase database.
+- The current implementation did **not** save leads to the Supabase database.
 All lead data is managed in local React state.
-- If database persistence is required, add a call to `supabase.from('leads').insert([...])` in the frontend or backend.
+- If database persistence done, by adding a call to `supabase.from('leads').insert([...])`

 ---